José Azócar

-José Enrique Azócar (born May 11, 1996) is a Venezuelan professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, New York Mets and Atlanta Braves.
+José Enrique Azócar (born May 11, 1996) is a Venezuelan professional baseball outfielder in the Atlanta Braves organization.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres and New York Mets.

 Career

 Detroit Tigers

 Azócar signed with the Detroit Tigers as an international free agent on October 21, 2012.
 He made his professional debut in 2013 with the Venezuelan Summer League Tigers.
 He joined the Low-A Connecticut Tigers in 2015 but was quickly sent down to the rookie-level Gulf Coast League Tigers, where he was named a 2015 Postseason All-Star.
 Azócar hit .325 with 29 RBI, 10 doubles, and five triples.
 His play warranted a call-up for the 2016 season to the Single-A West Michigan Whitecaps, where he spent the entire year.
 Azócar was promoted to the High-A Lakeland Flying Tigers for 2017, where he hit his first professional home runs (he would hit three), but saw his average drop from .281 in 2016 to .220 in 2017.